froggercat-work/Quoridor/README.md

 9. Modify the pawn display to use icons.
     * Makes the user interface look more professional.

+10. Implement extra credit elements.
+Creating a score metric (likely the number of total moves) and creating a backend with users would extend my Laravel experience.

-10. Modify element numbering to match array numbering scheme
+11. Modify element numbering to match array numbering scheme
     * We need to mix numbering patterns, since the 0-based values are needed for arrays, but the 1-based values are used to calculate moves.
 This mix is complex enough to keep track of if we'd made everything numbered the same, so just modify the names to start at 0 as a best practice.
     * This would break a number of methods, and unit tests aren't in place to catch all of these, so this is too high risk to do right now.

-11. Refactor all player logic into a relative calculation, and put it in its own component/ class (research how to handle display-less components - classes - with Vue).
+12. Refactor all player logic into a relative calculation, and put it in its own component/ class (research how to handle display-less components - classes - with Vue).
 This would open the door for a 4 player Quoridor variant with minimal additonal code.